 Dr. Hsi has performed prostate seed brachytherapy since 1997 and has treated over a thousand patients.
 In addition to prostate brachytherapy, Dr. Hsi’s areas of interest include stereotactic radiation therapy for prostate and lung cancer and photodynamic therapy.
 Dr. Hsi is the recipient of several peer reviewed grants and has served as principal investigator of multiple clinical trials involving prostate cancer research.

 Heath Foxlee, M.D.Radiation Oncologist

-Dr. Heath Foxlee has practiced radiation therapy on the Olympic Peninsula for twenty years at a thriving practice that he founded and developed in Sequim, Wash.
+Dr. Heath Foxlee has practiced radiation therapy on the Olympic Peninsula for twenty years at a thriving practice that he founded and developed in Sequim, Washington.
 He initially trained and worked as an engineer in Michigan and earned a postdoctoral fellowship in Medical Informatics at University of California, San Francisco.
 While in San Francisco, he completed his residency in radiation oncology with rotations at the heavy charged particle facility at Lawrence Berkeley Laboratory, Stanford University, and The Institut Gustave Roussy in Paris.

 Special interests in radiation therapy include wellness, geriatrics, and minimizing the side effects of treatment.
 His favorite part of his work is the relationship with patients.
 He pays special attention to communicating the details about the patient’s diagnosis so that they understand the process and are reassured.
 He is also particularly fond of the life stories that patients share with him.
 Dr. Foxlee is an avid swimmer and surf kayaker.
 He also loves to read, sail, and play disc golf.